VoxeLibre/VoxeLibre/mods/CORE/mcl_oxidation/README.md

-# Oxidization API for MineClone 2
+# Oxidization API for VoxeLibre
 This mods adds the oxidization api, so that modders can easily use the same features that copper uses.

 ## API